Physical exercise ‘keeps your brain sharp’

 They say that keeping physically fit may be more important than mental workouts.

-The researchers based their findings on 15 separate studies, reports the Daily Express .
+The researchers based their findings on 15 separate studies, a newspaper reported.

 They found that regular jogging, walking or gym sessions can slash the risk of cognitive decline – where the brain struggles with everyday tasks such as remembering names or processing information – by almost 40 per cent.